thheinen/tktm-test/README.md

     - kind of dangerous, as cookbook runs will change this
     - but as runs are rarely writing, this could speed things up
     - should invalidate on explicit execution via `ohai` resource then

+# TODOs

+- support with `file_cache_path`, which currently points to the workstation, but needs to point at the target node